w314/notes/javaNotes/qc/qc1/qc1_springConcepts.md

 >How do we build a spring application?

-A Java framework used to develope Java applications.

 - main advantage: convention over configuration
 - has multiple modules: Core, Data, Web